NiccoloSalvini/thesis/docs/03-infrastructure.md

 - */scrape performs a fast Parallel scraping of the website that leverages a rooted tree shortest path to get to data (250 X 5 predictors in $\approx 10.91^{''}$).
 This comes at the cost of the number of available covariates to scrape which are:  title, price, number of rooms, sqmeter, primarykey.
 By default the end point scrape data from Milan real estate rents.
 It is a superficial and does not contain geospatial, however it might fit for some basic regression settings.
 The macrozone parameter allows to specify the NIL (Nucleo Identità Locale), targeting very detailed zones in some of the cities for which is available (Roma, Firenze, Milano, Torino).

-- */links: extracts the list of each single advertisement link belonging to each of the npages parameter specified, reacall section \@ref(webstructure).
+- */links: extracts the list of each single advertisement link belonging to each of the npages parameter specified, recall section \@ref(webstructure).
 It displays sufficient performances in terms of run time.
 It is strictly needed to apply the following endpoint. .thesis options secures a pre combined url with the data wanted for thesis analysis.
-The option takes care to decompose the website structure of the url supplied with the aim to apply scraping function in the /complete endopoint.
+The option takes care to decompose the website structure of the url supplied with the aim to apply scraping function in the /complete endpoint.

 - */complete:  both the function all.links and complete are sourced.
 The former with the aim to grab each single links and store it into an object.
 The latter to actually iterate Parallel scraping on each of the extracted link.